joanrig/vacation_bidder/notes/devlog.md

 TODO

-  --- vacation extra fields ... travelers, schedule , budget etc can only be created through vacations.
-#add bidders and bids

-working
+Friday and Saturday
-#allow users to add attractions to their vacations - checkboxes not working
+DONE users to add attractions to their vacations - checkboxes not working DONE add schedules - create them through vacations

 Thursday